AI-enabled employee integration strategies

 FW: How can AI help companies to optimise employee integration strategies?
 Where can it boost speed, efficiency and accuracy?

 Woeste: Increasingly, dealmakers are using AI to crunch through huge amounts of data to uncover important insights quickly and efficiently.
 For example, a firm recently helped a large technology company use AI-based sentiment analysis to do an outside-in view of how its culture matched up with an acquisition target as part of due diligence.
 The target and the buyer were vastly different, and the target was much more positive on a number of factors in terms of its working environment when it came to employees’ careers, their ability to make decisions, their agility and speed.
-The findings were presented to the deal team on a Monday, then to the chief product officer on Tuesday, and on Wednesday to the executive committee.
+The findings were presented to the deal team on a Monday, then to the chief people officer on Tuesday, and on Wednesday to the executive committee.
 By Thursday, the acquirer was busy redesigning its employee integration strategy.
 AI enabled the buyer to make faster decisions and speed up the employee integration process at the same time.

 Understanding the reliability of data and identifying any biases within those is key.
 Companies need to start with a strong data foundation.